ibm-cloud-docs/satellite/ts-location.md

      R0035 The location control plane is running at max capacity and cannot support any more workloads.
 Add hosts to each zone and wait for the location to return to normal.</td>
      <td><ol><li>Check the CPU and memory size of the hosts.
 The hosts must have at least 4 vCPU and 16 memory.</li>
      <li>[Add 3 more hosts to the location](/docs/satellite?topic=satellite-hosts#add-hosts).</li>
-     <li>[Assign](/docs/satellite?topic=satellite-locations#setup-control-plane) at least one host to each of the three zones for the location itself, to add capacity for control plane operations.</li></ol>
+     <li>[Assign](/docs/satellite?topic=satellite-locations#setup-control-plane) at least one host to each of the three zones for the location itself, to add capacity for control plane operations.
+Keep in mind that when you scale up the location control plane, scale evenly in multiples of 3, and assign the hosts evenly across zones.</li></ol>
     </td>
     </tr>
     <tr>